jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.5 Bus Mastering

-Direct access activities are available to the MC68040 and PCI cards via bus mastering.
+Direct bus access are available to the MC68040 and PCI cards via bus mastering.
 When a device has mastered the bus, it has control of the entire AmigaPCI system and may directly access any valid address location.
 This is typically done for direct reading and writing of memory or direct control of chipset or other functions.
 The AmigaPCI bus arbiter accepts bus requests from the MC608040 and the PCI bus.
 Each slot on the PCI bus has a dedicated bus request signal.
 The bus arbiter will grant the bus to highest priority device when the current bus cycle is complete.
 See Table 2.4.
 In the event there is not pending bus request, the MC68040 is given explicit ownership until it begins a bus cycle or a bus request from one of the PCI devices is asserted.

 Table 2.4.
 Bus arbitration priority.
 Device|Priority